ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ![Initial message](https://media.github.ncsu.edu/user/22704/files/37e9cf93-d1cd-483a-bb6c-18ca0be941b3)

-You can start the conversation by typing "hi" or "Hi" or "hello" and you should expect the following message from the Focus Bot.
+You can start the conversation by typing "*hi*" or "*Hi*" or "*hello*" and you should expect the following message from the Focus Bot.

 "Good to see you here!
 Hocus Pocus - Let's help you Focus."

-Type "help" to learn the list of tasks that the bot can perform and the commands that you can use for the same.
+Type "*help*" to learn the list of tasks that the bot can perform and the commands that you can use for the same.

 Note: The commands you type are case-sensitive.
 For example, if you type Help instead of help, the bot will reply saying: "I can only understand a few commands!
 After all I am a bot!
 Please type help for a list of valid commands."